Skip to content

 FAQ

-Can I use volumes across backends?
+Can I use network volumes across backends?

 Since volumes are backed up by cloud network disks, you can only use them within the same cloud.
 If you need to access data across different backends, you should either use object storage or replicate the data across multiple volumes.

-Can I use volumes across regions?
+Can I use network volumes across regions?

 Typically, network volumes are associated with specific regions, so you can't use them in other regions.
 Often, volumes are also linked to availability zones, but some providers support volumes that can be used across different availability zones within the same region.